-- Remote Site Requirements - Behavior - Firewall Configuration for Remote MiNet Devices - Configuring MBG for Remote SIP and WebRTC Devices - Firewall Configuration for Remote SIP Devices
+- Remote Site Requirements - Firewall Configuration for Remote MiNet Devices - Configuring MBG for Remote SIP and WebRTC Devices - Firewall Configuration for Remote SIP Devices

-A major purpose of the MBG is to allow remote MiNet IP and/or SIP phones to connect to the office PBX over an insecure wide-area network such as the Internet, as if they were physically in the office.
-Most current (and many older) models of IP sets are supported by MBG.
+A major purpose of the MBG is to allow remote MiNet IP and SIP phones to connect to the office PBX over the Internet, as if they were physically in the office.
+Most current (and many older) models of Mitel IP sets are supported by the MBG.
 However, please refer to the Remote IP Phones Configuration Guide for guidance on specific models.
-Most SIP devices, including all Mitel-branded SIP devices, can also be configured to work with MBG.
+Most SIP devices, including all current Mitel-branded SIP devices, can also be configured to work with MBG.